anuragShingare30/NextJs_Guide/Nextjs.md

 ### USING useQuery and useMutation HOOKS

-Now to use this hooks in our Route segment folder
+Now to use this hooks in our Route segment folder[Nextjs.md](https://github.com/user-attachments/files/16393531/Nextjs.md)